Ronan-Wood/JSON-Faira/README.md

 ---
 ### Question 26: Who is the commander?

-Orignal: Failed to Find Information
+Orignal: Failed to Find Information ----> Failed

 August 7th JSON: